 Stuyvesant Motor Company

-The Stuyvesant Motor Company was formed by Cleveland resident Frank E. Stiverson in November 1909 as the Stiverson Motor Car Company to build a factory in to produce four- and six-cylinder Stiverson automobiles.
-7 Stiverson’s operations, some of which was located in Sandusky, were consolidated in a plant at 2553 West 25th Street in Cleveland’s near West Side neighbourhood, at which time the company was renamed to the Stuyvesant Motor Company (and its founder whose name was changed to Frank E. Stuyvesant).
+The Stuyvesant Motor Company was formed by Cleveland resident Frank E. Stiverson in November 1909 as the Stiverson Motor Car Company to build a factory to produce four- and six-cylinder Stiverson automobiles.
+7 Stiverson’s operations, some of which was located in Sandusky, were consolidated in a plant at 2553 West 25th Street in Cleveland’s near West Side neighborhood, at which time the company was renamed to the Stuyvesant Motor Company (and its founder whose name was changed to Frank E. Stuyvesant).

-For 1911, Stuyvesant continued the production of the Gaeth automobile, renamed as the Stuyvesant Four, and introduced the Stuyvesant Six.
+In 1911, Stuyvesant continued the production of the Gaeth automobile, renamed the Stuyvesant Four, and introduced the Stuyvesant Six.
 7 By November, the company was in financial trouble, which forced the sale of the firm’s assets to the Grant-Lees Machine Company.
 At the time, Grant-Lees was producing its six-cylinder vehicle.
 Production was moved

 Stuyvesant (whose name had again changed to Frank Hudson Stuyvesant) then opened the Hudson-Stuyvesant Company in 1914 to sell Hudson automobiles.
 7 8